vikfroberg/cv/README.md

 Worked as a consultant helping clients including Volvo CE and IHM.

 - Lead the development of a commenting system written in React for Volvo CE's innovation platform.
-- Developed an inhouse solution for creating modular one pagers for Kodamera.
+- Developed an in-house solution for creating modular one pagers for Kodamera.
 - Helped Xelera finish a doomed client project on time, lead the development team and worked closely with the ux team in order to manage feature creep.